-Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the Microne Medium.
-Microne Medium is available in either a Stucco, Continuous or Coarse Effect – so you can be sure you’ll get the look that you want.
-Either way, the Microne Medium is strong and smooth, it’s just the “visual texture” that will vary depending on your choice.
+Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the Microne Top Coats.
+Microne Medium is available in Stucco, Continuous or Coarse Effect – so you can be sure you’ll get the look that you want.
+Either way, the Microne Medium is strong and waterproof, it’s just the “visual texture” that will vary depending on your choice.

 Training & Installation Guide

 Once you’ve purchased the kit, you’ll be given access to our thorough training and installation guide which includes a step by step guide to the complete installation of this kit.

 Choose from 56 beautiful new colours, including 18 which are only available from Relentless Microcement.

 Each of the colours have been scientifically formulated to counter tonal variations across the microcement product ranges.
 Microcement contains natural minerals so colours may still vary slightly between batches.

 The products below are included in the standard 10m2 kit.
 Contents will vary depending on the options selected.
 Please contact us with any questions regarding specific quantities and volumes included in the different options.